SteveRedka/Hermes/README.md

 Only single space can be posted.
 But it is possible to use some downcase letters as delimeters.
 Or you can post one word at a time.

-Other players in your faction will usually see gibberish.
-Unless your race uses race-specific vocabulary: for example, currently there is separate vocabulary for trolls, so everybody will see translated text - except other trolls.
+Characters who speak your language will see gibberish.
+I. e. if you are undead, other undead will see gibberish, but alliance players and non-undead will see translated text.

 ## FAQ
 > Isn't cross-faction communication prohibited by EULA?